Whapps/best-practices/perl-style/README.md

 It may seem like a dated convention, but it is a convention that is [still widely followed today.](http://sideeffect.kr/popularconvention) Generally, 80 columns will let someone on a small screen (like a 13" non-retina Macbook) fully view 2 files side by side.

-There are cases when a long line is better overzealous line breaking.
+There are cases when a long line is better than overzealous line breaking.
 Use your personal judgement when breaking this rule.

 ### Break immediately after an opening token if a line break is necessary at all.